syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## Sorting

-SfListView allows you to apply sorting on its data by using [SfListView.DataSource.SortDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~SortDescriptors.html) property.
+The SfListView allows sorting its data by using the [SfListView.DataSource.SortDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~SortDescriptors.html) property.
 You can create a [SortDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.SortDescriptor.html) for the property to be sorted and add it into the `DataSource.SortDescriptors` collection.

-You can refresh the view by calling [SfListView.RefreshView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~RefreshView.html) method.
+You can refresh the view by calling the [SfListView.RefreshView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~RefreshView.html) method.

 SortDescriptor object holds following three properties:

-* PropertyName: Name of the sorted property.
+* PropertyName: Defines the name of the sorted property.
-* Direction: An object of type [ListSortDirection](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.ListSortDirection.html) defines the sorting direction.
+* Direction: Defines an object of type [ListSortDirection](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.ListSortDirection.html) that defines the sorting direction.
-* Comparer: Comparer to be applied in when sorting take place
+* Comparer: Defines comparer to be applied in when sorting take place

 {% tabs %}
 {% highlight xaml %}
 <?xml version="1.0" encoding="utf-8" ?>